Anti-racism and Equity

 • Single Stall restrooms available for use in office/rehearsal space, backstage, and at scene shop

-• Working toward installation of gender neutral/family friendly restroom availability for audiences
+• Installation of gender neutral/family friendly restroom availability for audiences (Summer of 2024)

 • Non-gendered guest artist dressing rooms; flexibility in guest artist dressing room coordination and accommodation